thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Acknowledgement

+Funded by the European Union, this work has received funding from the Open HPC thermomechanical tools for the development of EATF fuels undertaking (OperaHPC) grant agreement No 101061453.

-This work was performed using HPC resources from CCRT funded by the CEA/DEs simulation programme.
+Benchmarks and scalability tests were performed using HPC resources from CCRT funded by the CEA/DEs simulation program.

 # References